Risk adjustment program

 During medical record reviews and RADV audits, we (or a third party we have contracted with to perform a review) follow HIPAA guidelines 45 CFR 164.506(c)(4) while collecting and coding member information.
 It is not necessary for you to obtain a specific authorization from the patient to release these records.
 Your assistance and timely compliance with such requests enables us to meet our medical record review and collective RADV audit obligations.

-• November 2023: We are requesting and reviewing medical records to support the diagnosis data we submit to HHS for dates of service in 2023.
-We have partnered with the vendors Advantmed and Episource LLC to assist us in the collection of medical records for this audit.
+• Fall 2024: We will soon begin requesting and reviewing medical records to support the diagnosis data we submit to HHS for dates of service in 2024.
+We have partnered with the vendors Advantmed and Episource to assist us in the collection of medical records for this audit.

 Additional resources